freenas/freenas-docs/userguide/virtualmachines.rst

 Set the size of the file in GiB.

 Docker Hosts also have a :guilabel:`password` field.
-This is the log in password for the Docker Host.
+This is the login password for the Docker Host.